richafnu/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 3. When you're finished, select **Create**.

->[!NOTE]
+> [!NOTE]
 > Members must have the Microsoft 365 Copilot license in order to join.

-### Convert an existing community to Copilot status
+### Convert an existing community to Copilot

 You can convert an existing community in your network to act as the Copilot community.
 As community members acquire the Microsoft 365 Copilot license, they appear as members in the converted community.

+> [!NOTE]
+> You can run a single community in your network as a Copilot community.

 1. Under the banner image in Viva Engage, select **Apply adoption features to an existing community**.